DraftKings Inc. (DKNG) Shares Soar Above 1-Year High - News Heater

 Is It Worth Investing in DraftKings Inc. (NASDAQ: DKNG) Right Now?

-The 36-month beta value for DKNG is also noteworthy at 1.80.
-There are mixed opinions on the stock, with 23 analysts rating it as a “buy,” 0 rating it as “overweight,” 11 rating it as “hold,” and 0 rating it as “sell.”
+compared to its average ratio and a 36-month beta value of 1.80.
+Analysts have mixed views on the stock, with 23 analysts rating it as a “buy,” 0 as “overweight,” 10 as “hold,” and 0 as “sell.”

 In today's chaotic marketplace, the biggest gains will come from some currently-small companies that pass by older, larger businesses still stuck in a pre-pandemic world.
 The trick is figuring out which small caps will be tomorrow's winners.
 That's why StockWire News has put together a special Wealth Building Report, highlighting 3 small cap stocks set to soar in 2023.